 Exploding housing costs and hip neighborhoods

-Denver’s become one of the most popular places to move to in the United States, and unfortunately ballooning demand for housing in the city has come with steep costs not only for newcomers, but for the people who were already living here.
-Take a look at the year 2020 to 2021 for example.
+Denver’s become one of the most popular places to move to in the United States, and unfortunately, ballooning demand for housing in the city has come with steep costs not only for newcomers but for the people who were already living here.
+Take a look at the years 2020 to 2021 for example.
 That year, rents jumped 16.5% while house prices skyrocketed 21.5%.

 If you’re going to live here, it’s going to cost you.
 However, if you come from a place like New York City, Seattle, San Fransisco, or LA, Denver is still considerably less expensive.

 With music venues, bars, art galleries, and unique shops, neighborhoods like Baker, the Highlands, and RINO have become some of the most coveted locations in the city to live in or visit.
 Plus there are a plethora of previously overlooked spots such as West Colfax, Globeville, and Berkeley getting lots of attention.
 Even areas in Aurora and Lakewood have become too expensive to rent or buy a home for many Coloradans.

 A place looking to the present and future to find its identity, not the past